rust-lang/rust/book/src/usage.md

 ### Automatically applying Clippy suggestions

 Clippy can automatically apply some lint suggestions, just like the compiler.
+Note that `--fix` implies `--all-targets`, so it can fix as much code as it can.

 ```terminal
 cargo clippy --fix